 Elizabeth II, 1953 Coronation Proof Set

 In 1953 Queen Elizabeth II had her Coronation, while she had been Queen for almost a year, this made it Official.
 It is Royal Mint policy only to issue coins for a new Monarch only after their Coronation.
-So, although Elizabeth became our Queen in 1952, no coins were issued until after her Coronation in 1953.
+So, although Elizabeth became our Queen in 1952, no coins were issued until after her Coronation in 1953 so these were the first official coinage of Queen Elizabeth II.
 The 1953 coins are one year only coins, as the next year they changed the legend slightly.
 In the Coronation Proof Set you have the Crown, Halfcrown, Florin, English Shilling, Scottish Shilling, Sixpence, brass Threepence, Penny, Halfpenny and Farthing.
 The Proof Set comes in a maroon case, but because of the padding used in the cases, the insides are sometimes a bit spotty.
 The bronze coins may have toned or mellowed but the coins are all in Proof condition, as issued.